 Everyday Learning through our Public Service Commitment

-We are committed to training thoughtful, civic minded lawyers who play active roles in their communities.
-Maintaining more than 130 placements, such as legal aid offices, public defender offices, and government agencies, the Samuel L. Greenebaum Public Service Program offers students the chance to develop skills working with real clients and real legal issues.
-Our students have donated more than 7,100 hours in public service.
+We are committed to training thoughtful, civic-minded lawyers who play active roles in their communities.
+Maintaining more than 130 placements, such as legal aid offices, public defender offices and government agencies, the Samuel L. Greenebaum Public Service Program offers students the chance to develop skills working with real clients and real legal issues.
+The Class of 2016 donated nearly 10,000 hours of public service.

 Active Learning through our Externship Programs